aniskoubaa/gaitech_doc/sphinx-doc/source/turtlebot/create-map-kenict.rst

 .. _create-map-kenict:

 ==================================
-Building a Map using Kenict sensor
+Building a Map using Kinect sensor
 ==================================

-In this tutorial you will learn how to build your own map using Kenict sensor attached to your turtlebot.
+In this tutorial you will learn how to build your own map using Kinect sensor attached to your turtlebot.

 ..
 WARNING::
     Make sure that you completed installing all the required packages in the previous tutorials, your network set-up is working fine between the ROS Master node and the host node.